hannahhe/graphikz-112TP/README.md

             3. On node.js, "cd" into where the file "package.json" is, and run "npm run watch"
             4. On your web browser, navigate to "http://localhost:####/" and press "ctrl+shift+'r'" to reload the page.

 There are instructions on the website for how to use Graphikz!
+It is suggested that you create your graph drawing in Google Drawings or hand-draw your graphs and take a picture to upload.